Instructions for Dealing With Frozen Pipes In a Mobile Home

-How should I be set up to avoid a frozen water pipe in a mobile home?
+How should I be set up to avoid a frozen water pipe?

 It is imperative that your mobile home skirting is completely secure around the home.
 It needs to be pinned in place at the proper intervals and void of structural compromises from lawn maintenance, vegetation overgrowth, soccer balls, previous home maintenance efforts, digging pets and varmints looking for shelter.

 If there’s any opening in the skirting, that cold flow of air it allows to come under your home will make it difficult to maintain interior warmth.
 It also will freeze pipes under and potentially up into the home.
 One measure that could make a big difference, in terms of the integrity of the skirting and the draft it allows, is to purchase skirting that’s mid- to high-range in cost, and perhaps even one that’s insulated.
-This will help you control interior temperature year round, including during those cold months.
-If you can, spend a little more in the beginning to save a lot on on plumbing later.
+This will help you control the interior temperature year-round, including during those cold months.
+If you can, spend a little more in the beginning to save a lot on plumbing later.